-Mitchell's Downtown Coke Machine is Stocked & Ready to Quench Your Summer Thirst!
+Mitchell's Downtown Coke Machine is Stocked & Ready for Your Fall Activities!

 Your first 1,000 gallons are at a flat rate of $17.00.
 Once you exceed the 1,000 gallons, water prices are an additional $3.00, per every 1,000 gallons.